STAT210-S23/STAT210-Wistariahurst/README.md

 # STAT210-Wistariahurst
-Repository for materials curated by students in STAT210 (Mining the History of Holyoke) based on materials from the Wistariarhurst Museum and Archive
+Repository for materials curated by students in STAT210 (Mining the History of Holyoke) based on materials from the Wistariahurst Museum and Archive (https://wistariahurst.org).

 We are enormously appreciative of the support that the class received from Wistariahurst archivist and curator of collections Penni Martorell.
 Penni has been Holyoke's City Historian since 2010.